E61: The secret behind the chrome cylinder head - Deep Dive

 - Cam control: One lever controls all valves

-- Pressure relief when switching off – clean puck, safe removal
+- Pressure release when turned off – clean puck, safe removal

 - Purely mechanical system – no electronics in the water path